Lankem Ceylon: Operations

 A 2017 study found the company is not following contemporary management accounting practices such as activity-based costing, activity-based management, and balanced scorecard.
 Suren Goonewardene was appointed as the managing director of the company in June 2020.
 ICRA Lanka Limited has withdrawn its rating of [SL]D at the company request in September 2020.
 In June 2021, company's LKR677 million rights issue went undersubscribed.
 The company was able to raise only LKR352.3 million.
 Despite disruptions to the supply chain, the company posted a profit in the fourth quarter of the financial year 2020–21 for the first time since 2014–15.
 The gross profit of LKR827 million is an increase of 46 per cent when compared to 2019–20.
 The company is one of the partners of the Sri Lanka Institute of Nanotechnology along with other private sector companies and the Ministry of Technology.

 Acquiring ACME Printing & Packaging

 The second-largest shareholder of ACME Printing & Packaging PLC, Richardson Holdings Ltd. divested its stake of 19.43 per cent of the company.
 E. B. Creasy & Company, an associate company of Lankem Ceylon acquired the stake increasing Lankem Ceylon and related parties' shares to 32.17 per cent.
 This resulted in Lankem Ceylon being required to make an offer to purchase the rest of the ordinary shares according to the 1995 Company Takeovers and Mergers Code.
 On 16 September 2021, Lankem Ceylon submitted an application to the Securities and Exchange Commission of Sri Lanka with an offer price of LKR12.00 per share.
 Lankem Ceylon was able to increase its stake in ACME Printing & Packaging to 88.27 per cent thus becoming the controlling shareholder of the company.
 Most of the minority shareholders responded positively to Lankem Ceylon's mandatory offer.

+Corporate Social Responsibility

+In September 2023, C. W. Mackie PLC, a subsidiary of Lankem Ceylon, renovated the Accident and Emergency Ward and built a mini‑surgical theatre at the Anuradhapura Teaching Hospital, significantly enhancing emergency and surgical care.
+The project was lauded by Dr. Dulan Samaraweera, Acting Director of the hospital, as an important advance in local healthcare infrastructure.